humanbydefinition/code.textmode.art/api/namespaces/input/namespaces/touch/interfaces/TouchEventData.md

 Touch event data.

-Unlike the main drawing logic, where `(0,0,0)` is the center cell, the mouse coordinates use the top-left cell as `(0,0)`.
-This means you'll need to adjust accordingly when using these coordinates for drawing or other grid operations.
+The coordinate system uses center-based coordinates matching the main rendering space:
+- `(0, 0)` is the center cell of the grid
+- Coordinates can be used directly with `translate()` and other drawing functions

 ## Properties